Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 TikTok may appear at first to be little more than an entertainment app for teenagers, but make no mistake: used correctly, this app will help you reach a huge new audience.
 It isn’t the right platform for every business, but if it does suit your brand and products, it can help you gain access to its more than 500 million users.

 Invest in This Platform If:

 TikTok is the platform for you if you want to reach a massive, young active audience.
 If your marketing strategy involves targeting users between the age of 15 and 24, then TikTok offers an incredibly effective way to make your video content go viral.
 The Gen Z age group is one of the world’s largest and fastest-growing demographics, and TikTok offers it to you as a captive audience, easier to reach than on any other platform.

 Content That Works

-TikTok is a video-only platform that enables users to communicate simple messages, through short, punchy, fun and shareable video posts.
+TikTok is a video-only platform that enables users to communicate simple messages through short, punchy, fun, and shareable video posts.
 The kind of content that thrives on TikTok is user-generated material, usually shot on the users’ cellphones and edited using the app’s built-in editing tools.
-Brevity, authenticity and immediacy are the most important attributes of successful TikTok posts.
+Brevity, authenticity, and immediacy are the most important attributes of successful TikTok posts.
 Develop messaging that is simple and can be communicated within 30 seconds of relatable video posts.
-If you can work children and animals into your videos, and make it humorous, then you have content that is more likely to go viral.
+If you can work children and animals into your videos, and make them humorous, then you have content that is more likely to go viral.

 How Often to Post